 “I think there’s other options out there,” said Braves general manager Frank Wren, who arrived in Nashville with his top assistants on Sunday.
 “We’ll have a good chance to evaluate all of them because now we’re down to very few needs.”

-Left field and a couple of bench spots are what the Braves need to fill, and indications are that have a total of about
+Left field and a couple of bench spots are what the Braves need to fill, and indications are that

 Pitchers Tommy Hanson and Jair Jurrjens have been in career-decline mode since the 2011 All-Star break, and by the end of the day Friday both were ex-Braves.